2019 German Darts Open

 The 2019 German Darts Open was the fourth of thirteen PDC European Tour events on the 2019 PDC Pro Tour.
-The tournament took place at Saarlandhalle, Saarbrücken, Germany, from 26–28 April 2019.
+The tournament took place at Saarlandhalle, Saarbrücken, Germany, from 26 to 28 April 2019.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Max Hopp was the defending champion after defeating Michael Smith 8–7 in the final of the 2018 tournament, but he was defeated 6–3 by John Henderson in the second round.

 Steve Beaton hit the third nine-dart finish of the 2019 European Tour during his first round match with Kirk Shepherd.

 Brendan Dolan averaged 105.54 in his first round defeat to Jamie Hughes, a European Tour record for a first round losing average.

 Michael van Gerwen won his 31st European Tour title, defeating Ian White 8–3 in the final.

 Prize money

 This is how the prize money is divided: